Looking for answers to your gardening questions?

 We highly encourage you to enrol in the online Science of Gardening course offered by the University of Tasmania as part of their Undergraduate Certificate of Sustainable Living.
-The University is offering 100% HECS fee waivers (i.e. the course is offered for free) to eligible students in 2021 on all units in the the program.
+The University is offering 100% HECS fee waivers (i.e. the course is offered for free) to eligible domestic students in 2023 on all units in the the program.

 For more information, visit the University of Tasmania Certificate in Sustainable Living page.